 You already know what happens when we execute “systeminfo” command as shown below.

-Good Evening friends.
-In our previous tutorial RFI hacking for beginners we saw what is remote file inclusion vulnerability and how hackers use this vulnerability to upload files into the web server.
+Hello Aspiring Hackers.
+In this article we will learn about the infamous C99 shell.
+In our previous tutorial RFI hacking for beginners we learnt what is remote file inclusion vulnerability and how hackers use this vulnerability to upload files into the web server.
 In that tutorial, we uploaded a C99 php shell, which is the most popular shell used in RFI hacking.
 Today we will see further on how hackers upload shell and hack a website.
 We have successfully uploaded a shell in the above post.

 Let us go to the path where we uploaded our shell as shown below.
 You should see something as shown below.
 This is our PHP shell.
 As you can see, it already shows lot of information about our target system like OS, the web server software, version etc. It also shows all the files in our folder or directory where we uploaded our shell as shown below.